 Understanding Metadata Deployment Risk

 Every Salesforce deployment creates three distinct risk vectors that must be controlled.
-Understanding these vectors helps prioritize security measures and establish appropriate validation procedures.
+Understanding these vectors helps prioritise security measures and establish appropriate validation procedures.
 The interconnected nature of these risks means that addressing one without considering the others creates blind spots that experienced attackers and auditors will exploit.

 These risk vectors intersect most dangerously in the metadata types that combine business criticality with technical complexity.
 Components that store sensitive data, control system access, or automate critical processes create the highest potential for cascading failures when deployed improperly.
-Understanding this intersection helps organizations focus their security controls where they matter most.
+Understanding this intersection helps organisations focus their security controls where they matter most.

 1. Custom Objects and Fields